-- Enterprise News: This type of blogs focuses on the enterprise and its products.
+- Enterprise News: This type of blog focuses on the enterprise and its products.

-- Educational Content: This type of blog is used to provide helpful content/information to find solutions to problems to visitor.
+- Educational Content: This type of blog is used to provide helpful content/information to find solutions to problems for visitors.

 - Mixed: This type of company shares press and educational content under one roof.

 - Industry News: This type of blog focuses on sharing news related to some industry.